Huyjoon1995/fcc-pinterest-clone/README.md

 - [x] As an authenticated user, I can see the 20 most favorite images on the homepage
 - [x] As an authenticated user, I can add tags to images
 - [x] As an authenticated user, I can search on tags for images
+- [x] As an authenticated user, Given I click on an image.
+I should see a big preview of it.
 - [ ] As an authenticated user, I can see all my favorate images in a Pinterest like wall